ricardomokhtari/Amicus/ReadMe.md

+Amicus - an open source, educational and diagnostic tool for dementia

 Goal:
 To create a verbal voice assistant AI that converses with users with 2 aims:
 1. To present cognitive tests to the user that assess cognition